Sid (band): 2008–2016: Major debut

-SID's song "Rain (雨)" is the fifth opening theme and sixth ending theme for the anime Fullmetal Alchemist: Brotherhood.
-Released on June 2, 2010, "Rain" ranked No.1 on the Oricon Daily charts on June 4 and 5, marking the first time SID has ever placed No. 1 on the daily charts.
-"Rain" is SID's second contribution to the Fullmetal Alchemist franchise, making them one of the two artists contributing more than one song for Fullmetal Alchemist (the other being L'Arc-en-Ciel).
+Sid's song "Rain (雨)" is the fifth opening theme and sixth ending theme for Fullmetal Alchemist: Brotherhood.
+Released on June 2, 2010, "Rain" ranked No.1 on the Oricon Daily charts on June 4 and 5, marking the first time Sid has ever placed No. 1 on the daily charts.
+"Rain" is Sid's second contribution to the Fullmetal Alchemist anime franchise, making them one of only two artists contributing more than one song for the series (the other being L'Arc-en-Ciel).
 However, on the weekly charts "Rain" was ranked No.2.
 On September 29, 2010 they released a new single titled "Cosmetic" and performed at Tokyo Dome on December 11, 2010.
-On 2010 December 1 they released a single, "Ranbu no Melody" (乱舞のメロディ) which was used as the 13th opening theme of Bleach from Episodes 292 to 316.
+On 2010 December 1 they released a single, "Ranbu no Melody" (乱舞のメロディ) which was used as the 13th opening theme song of Bleach from episodes 292 to 316.

 They got the Top Pop Artist Award from Billboard Japan Music Awards 2010 on February 6, 2011.
-Also they participated in Kuroyume's tribute album which was released on February 9, the song SID will do is "Yasashii Higeki(Tender Tragedy)" a song by Kuroyume that was released in 1995.
+They also participated in Kuroyume's tribute album, Fuck the Border Line which was released on February 9.
+The song Sid did is "Yasashii Higeki" a song by Kuroyume that was released in 1995.

 A DVD with footage from their live at Saitama Super Arena and Tokyo Dome was released and is available in 3D on Blu-ray.
 The DVD also placed 3rd on Oricon weekly.

 Their new single entitled "Itsuka", was followed by another performance at Nippon Budokan on October 4.
-Their 7th DVD, SIDNAD Vol.7: dead stock tour 2011 was released on the next day.
+Their 7th DVD, Sidnad Vol.7: dead stock tour 2011 was released on the next day.
 "Itsuka" reached No. 1 on the daily charts and placed second on the weekly charts.

-On December 28, 2011 SID released "Fuyu no Bench".
-SID performed at the Ontama Carnival on January 29, 2012.
+On December 28, 2011 Sid released "Fuyu no Bench".
+Sid performed at the Ontama Carnival on January 29, 2012.